Skip to main content

 4 mentions Positive Neutral Negative

-The gameplay is criticized for being clunky and unbalanced, particularly due to a one-life mechanic that can lead to frustrating experiences for new players.
+The gameplay is criticized for being clunky and unbalanced, particularly due to the one-life mechanic that can lead to frustrating experiences for new players.
 The introduction of challenging enemies, like bears, early in the game is seen as detrimental, as it hampers the opportunity for players to learn combat mechanics effectively.

 • “Not to mention the game has a one-life mechanic.”